lmiller1990/design-pattenrns-for-vuejs/FORMS.md

 We need two validation functions: `required` and `isBetween`.
 While TDD isn't always the right tool, for these two functions I believe it is.
 We know the inputs and outputs, and all the possible states of the system.

-so let's go ahead and write some tests, starting with `required`.
+Let's write some tests, starting with `required`.
 Each validator will return an object with the validation status, and a message if there is an error.
 Using a TypeScript `interface` to notation purposes:

 ```js
 interface ValidationResult {